okfde/okfn.de/content/blog/2011/2011-11-03-p2pu-meetup-berlin.markdown

 ABOUT P2PU -

-The Peer 2 Peer University is a grassroots open education project that organizes learning outside of institutional walls and gives learners recognition for their achievements.
+The Peer 2 Peer University is a grassroots open education project that organises learning outside of institutional walls and gives learners recognition for their achievements.
 P2PU creates a model for lifelong learning alongside traditional formal higher education.
 Leveraging the internet and educational materials openly available online, P2PU enables high-quality low-cost education opportunities.